 Lastly, if the structure is solely constructed from hardwood it will not always need a similar foundation to a brick and hardwood combination.
-There are two groups of foundations, shallow and deep and which is used will depend on the above factors.
+There are two groups of foundations: shallow and deep.
+Which is used will depend on the above factors.

-These consist of three types – Pad, Strip and Raft.
-Shallow foundations are typically used where the loads imposed by the structure are relatively low compared to the bearing capacity of the soil beneath.
+Shallow foundations consist of three types – Pad, Strip and Raft.
+They are typically used where the loads imposed by the structure are relatively low compared to the bearing capacity of the soil beneath.

 Strip foundations are by far the most common type of foundations used for timber frame buildings.
-These consist of a continuous, level strip of concrete as a base for a linear construction such as a wall or row of oak joists.
+These consist of a continuous level strip of concrete as a base for a linear construction.
 A three-course layer of bricks should then be laid on top of the strip below floor level.

 For areas of soil with a particularly low weight-bearing capacity, deeper foundations will be needed to transfer the loads to the stronger layers below.

 Piled foundations incorporate a long slender member, usually made from steel, but occasionally timber.
-This pile then transfers the foundation load to a lower stratum of harder soil or rock with the strength to support it.
+This pile then transfers the foundation load to a lower stratum of harder soil or rock with the strength to support.